 Meet Rob Nosse

-As the proud father of two Portland Public Schools alumni, and the grandfather of a prospective PPS student, Rob and his husband have been active PTA members at Atkinson Elementary and Franklin High School.
+He is the proud father of two Portland Public Schools alumni, and the grandfather of three prospective PPS students.

-Rob has been an activist on LGBTQ rights since he moved here to work for the Oregon Student Association in 1992.
-He successfully brought students from every part of the state together to fight Ballot Measure 9, a discriminatory right-wing measure to establish a strong anti-gay culture in Oregon.
+Representative Nosse has also been an activist on LGBTQ rights since he moved here to work for the Oregon Student Association in 1992 (He grew up in Ohio).
+He helped to bring students from every part of the state together to fight Ballot Measure 9, a discriminatory right-wing measure to establish a strong anti-gay culture in Oregon.

-Rob has served as a board member of Basic Rights Oregon Equality PAC helping to elect pro LGBTQ candidates to elected office and worked tirelessly to bring marriage equality to our state.
-As a union representative for Oregon nurses, he helps to ensure contracts include provisions that ensure same sex couples receive all the same benefits available to straight married couples.
+Before joining the legislature, he served as a board member of Basic Rights Oregon Equality PAC helping to elect pro LGBTQ candidates to elected office and worked to bring marriage equality to our state.
+He also volunteered at his Church St Philip Neri a Roman Catholic Church in the Ladds Addition neighborhood, and he still serves on the